The basic geometry of Witt vectors, I: The affine case: Introduction

 \end{thmintro}

 The first statement can be expressed succinctly in geometric terms; it says that the map $\alpha_n$ satisfies effective descent for \'etale algebras and that descent data is equivalent to gluing data with respect to the diagram (\ref{diag:intro-gluing}).
-Using the theorem, it is possible to access the category of \'etale $W_n(A)$-algebras by induction.
-This is still true when $\ptst$ consists of more than one ideal, but now because Witt vector functors are iterates of those in the single-prime case.
+Using theorem A and induction on $n$, it is in principle possible to reduce questions about \'etale $W_n(A)$-algebras to questions about \'etale $A$-algebras.
+This is still true when $\ptst$ consists of more than one ideal, but now by (\ref{map:intro-iterate}) and induction on $r$.